MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-cpp.md

 > If you need to add permissions for additional users, change the authentication mode, or port number for the remote debugger, see [Configure the remote debugger](../debugger/remote-debugging.md#configure_msvsmon).

 ## <a name="remote_cplusplus"></a> Remote debug a C++ project
- In the following procedure, the name and path of the project is C:\remotetemp\MyMfc, and the name of the remote computer is **MySurface**.
+ In the following procedure, the path of the project is C:\remotetemp, and the name of the remote computer is **MySurface**.

 1. Create a C++ Console application named **CppConsoleApp**